mongodb/specifications/source/client-side-encryption/tests/README.rst

 Use ``encryptedClient`` to run a "find" operation on the ``db.explicit_encryption`` collection with the filter ``{ "encryptedIndexed": <findPayload> }``.

-Assert zero documents are returned.
+Assert less than 10 documents are returned.
+0 documents may be returned.
+Assert each returned document contains the field ``{ "encryptedIndexed": "encrypted indexed value" }``.

 Use ``clientEncryption`` to encrypt the value "encrypted indexed value" with these ``EncryptOpts``: